2026 Kitchen Cabinet Trends: Colors and Styles Dominating This Year. By Cora M.

 When storage solutions are built into your custom cabinetry and work seamlessly, your home feels uniquely designed and tailored to you; it feels calmer and more intentional.

-To broaden the conversation, we connected with leading local designers in St. George, Utah, to hear firsthand what trends are gaining traction, will remain relevant beyond 2026, and which selections they believe have true staying power beyond the trend cycle.
+To broaden the conversation, we connected with leading local designers in St. George, Utah, to hear firsthand what trends are gaining traction, which selections will remain relevant beyond 2026, and what they believe has true staying power beyond the typical trend cycle.

-When asked what trends would hold long-term significance, Kenadi Fawson, Senior Designer at House West Design, shared:
+When asked what design elements would hold long-term significance, Kenadi Fawson, Senior Designer at House West Design, shared:

 “I am convinced that timeless design, grounded in functionality and genuine materials, will always hold significance.
-Trends that prioritize how people live will continue to be relevant well beyond 2026.
+Trends that prioritize how people live will remain relevant well beyond 2026.
 For instance, high-quality craftsmanship that endures, natural materials such as authentic wood grain, and layouts that truly enhance daily routines.
 Essentially, what remains pertinent is not merely a “look,” but rather the idea that design feels purposeful, comfortable, and uplifting.
-This overdesign that just feels Instagram-ready.”
+This overdesign that feels Instagram-ready.”

 Her insight reinforces what we’re seeing firsthand: kitchens designed around real life will always outlast trends designed around aesthetics alone.